jukejoints/jukejoints/README.md

-not done or sorted yet, Ok? just writing it all out first, Ok?
+not done or sorted yet, Ok? just writing it all out first, Ok? i WILL make graphics for ts....i will....i will!!!

 <p align="center">
 </a>